cloudwego/cloudwego.github.io/content/en/docs/hertz/overview/_index.md

 ## Features
 ### High usability

-In modern software engineering, it is agreed that the delivery of high-quality code in a short period of time has become more important in a highly competitive environment.
-With that in mind, in the initial interactions of Hertz, we actively listen to users' feedback and endeavour to polish the framework to improve user experience and help developers to get the job done quickly and correctly.
+In modern software engineering, it is agreed that the delivery of high-quality code in a short period of time has become increasingly important in a highly competitive environment.
+With this in mind, we actively listen to user feedback during the initial interactions with Hertz and strive to refine the framework to improve the user experience and help developers get the job done quickly and correctly.

-- High performance
+### High performance

-Hertz uses Netpoll, a high-performance network library built from sketch, by default.
-In comparison to go net implementation, the benchmark indicates that in some scenarios, Hertz's performance is better in terms of both QPS and time delay.
+Hertz uses Netpoll by default, a high performance network library built from scratch.
+Compared to the go.net implementation, the benchmark shows that in some scenarios Hertz's performance is better in terms of both QPS and time delay.

-The following diagrams show how Hertz performs in comparison with other popular frameworks for echo requests.
+The following graphs show how Hertz compares to other popular frameworks for echo requests in terms of performance.

 Comparison of four frameworks: